 Finally, there are several important factors which the Foundation does not consider directly but which bear on the effectiveness of protective helmets.
 Be certain your helmet is wearable, that is that it's comfortable and adequately ventilated when worn for prolonged periods.
-Few people will wear an uncomfortable helmet.
 A helmet that is not worn won't protect anyone.